Integrative Health—Online or on campus Master’s Degree

-Explore beyond conventional medicine in a transformative holistic health degree experience in which you’ll learn to help yourself and help others.
+Explore beyond conventional medicine in a transformative integrative health degree (sometimes called a holistic health degree) experience in which you’ll learn to help yourself and help others.
 Whether you’re looking to start a new career, advance in your current job, or simply develop mindfulness and stress management skills that will enrich your daily life, our integrative health master’s degree program will help you reach your goals.

 Master’s Degree in